-Maximum contaminant Level Goal Total Coliform Maximum contaminant Level Highest No. of Positive Fecal Coliform or E. Coli Maximum Contaminant Level Total No. of Positive E. Coli or Fecal Coliform Violation Likely Source of Contamination Samples 0 0 3 Fecal Coliforn or E. Coli MCL: A routine sample and a repeat sample are 0 N Naturally present in the environment. total coliform positive, and one is also fecal environnient. coliform or E. coli positive.
+Maximum contaminant Level Goal Total Coliform Maximum contaminant Level Highest No. of Positive Fecal Coliform or E. Coli Maximum Contaminant Level Total No. of Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination 0 0 3 Fecal Coliforn or E. Coli MCL: A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. coli 0 Ν Naturally present in the environment.